 - Spanish StepsThe Spanish Steps are Rome’s favourite meeting place, leading from the Piazza di Spagna up to the 15th century Bourbon church representing the Holy See.
 The square holds the Barcaccia fountain, and the opulent Villa Medici and its glorious gardens are a few steps away.

 - The Colosso DistrictThe Colosseo district is ancient Rome, with the Roman Colosseum, the Forum, the Arch of Constantine, the Palatine Hill with its Roman villas and two lovely squares, the Piazza del Campidoglio and the Piazza Venezia.

 - TrastevereSet on the Tiber’s west bank, the bohemian district of Trastevere south of the Vatican boasts narrow, cobbled alleyways and tiny squares immortalised in the works of Roman artists.
 It’s still the centre of artistic life in the city, with lively little bars and eateries welcoming strangers as well as locals.

 Eating and drinking and shopping nearby

-Rome’s Leonardo da Vinci International Airport is the main arrivals hub, with direct flights from most major European cities including London.
+Rome’s Leonardo da Vinci International Airport is the main arrivals hub, with direct flights from most major European cities and from major Australian cities with a choice of carriers.
 Express trains run from the complex to the city’s Termini Station in just 30 minutes, and local trains, buses and taxis also operate.
 For local transport in the city, taxis are the most convenient but also the most expensive, with the Metro system a good alternative.
 Buses and trams are other options, and set fares are the same on all public transport.